AbstractBorderStudio/energy-shield-shader-with-impact-effect/README.md

 ## Shield

->*Combining the previus effects we can achive further complex results*.
+>*Combining the previous effects we can achieve more complex results.*.

 ![](imgs/Shield.png)